ebasso/sterling-b2b-samples/filegateway-scenarios/route-via-file-system-adapter/README.md

 # IBM Sterling File Gateway Scenarios

-Put a file on network shared directory
+In this scenario, we enable SFG to put a file on network shared directory to a Partner.

+We need to add a Custom Protocol on SFG.
+And after need to define this protocol to a partner.

 # Important